isacmlee/song-recommender/README.md

 ![Spotify Banner](img/spotify-banner.jpeg)

 ## Update (Oct.
 2023)
+As this project is over 3 years old...

-<i> This version of the SpotifyFeatures.csv dataset is no longer available.
+<i> The version of the SpotifyFeatures.csv dataset originally used in this project is no longer available.
 Link to new dataset can be found [here](https://www.kaggle.com/datasets/yamaerenay/spotify-dataset-19212020-600k-tracks?select=tracks.csv).</i>

 ## Introduction
 In 2019, I have listened to 120,000+ minutes worth of music, which can be converted to 2,000 hours and 83.3 days.
 So I do consider myself a huge music enthusiast and enjoy exploring new music.